 This is achieved in two steps.

-On the Windows Machine we set a route for all IP’s and direct it.
+On the Windows Machine we create a new route that directs all traffic to our inetsim ip address.

 on my host it looks like this: